Contact dermatitis is caused by either an irritant or an allergic reaction.

-Sometimes allergic contact dermatitis results only after a person touches certain substances or ingests them and then exposes the skin to sunlight (photoallergic contact dermatitis—see Chemical photosensitivity).
+Sometimes allergic contact dermatitis results only after a person touches certain substances or ingests them and then exposes the skin to sunlight (photoallergic contact dermatitis—see Chemical photosensitivity Chemical photosensitivity Photosensitivity, sometimes referred to as a sun allergy, is an immune system reaction that is triggered by sunlight.
+Sunlight can trigger immune system reactions.
+People develop itchy eruptions... read more ).
 With photoallergic dermatitis, the reaction may spread to areas of skin that were not exposed to the sun.
-Typical causes include fragrances (such as musk ambrette and sandalwood), antiseptics, nonsteroidal anti-inflammatory drugs (NSAIDs), and sunscreens.
+Typical causes include fragrances (such as musk ambrette and sandalwood), antiseptics, NSAIDs, and sunscreens.

 Regardless of cause or type, contact dermatitis results in itching and a rash.

 Irritant contact dermatitis causes more pain than itching.
 The symptoms typically decrease in intensity after 1 or 2 days once there is no more exposure to the irritating substance.

 Allergic contact dermatitis usually causes more itching than pain.
 Symptoms may take a day or more to become noticeable and increase in intensity for 2 to 3 days after exposure.

 For both, the rash varies from a mild, short-lived redness to severe swelling and large blisters.
 The rash develops only in areas that come in contact with the substance.
 However, the rash appears earlier in thin, sensitive areas of skin, such as in between the fingers, and later in areas of thicker skin or on skin that had less contact with the substance.
 On the hands and feet, the rash may contain tiny blisters.